OwendB1/SE-Ship-Core-Framework/ShipCoreFramework/src/API_USAGE.md

 ## Important Notes

+1. **Copy ApiData.cs**: Always copy `ApiData.cs` from the Ship Core Framework to your mod project.
+This file contains all data structures used by the API.

-1. **API Availability**: The API is broadcast during `LoadData()`, so it should be available by the time your mod's `BeforeStart()` is called.
+2. **API Availability**: The API is broadcast during `LoadData()`, so it should be available by the time your mod's `BeforeStart()` is called.
 Always check if the API is null before using it.

-2. **Thread Safety**: All API methods include proper error handling and thread safety.
+3. **Thread Safety**: All API methods include proper error handling and thread safety.
 However, be aware that grid groups can change at any time due to pistons, rotors, connectors, etc.

-3. **Null Checks**: Always check if the returned delegates are null before calling them, as the API dictionary might not contain all expected methods if the version differs.
+4. **Null Checks**: Always check if the returned delegates are null before calling them, as the API dictionary might not contain all expected methods if the version differs.

-4. **NoCore Config**: Grids without a Ship Core beacon will use the "NoCore" configuration.
+5. **NoCore Config**: Grids without a Ship Core beacon will use the "NoCore" configuration.
 You can check which config is active using `GetGridCore()` or `GetNoCoreConfig()`.

-5. **Version Compatibility**: This API is designed for Ship Core Framework v3.
+6. **Version Compatibility**: This API is designed for Ship Core Framework v3.
 Future versions may add or change methods, so always include null checks for delegates.

 ## Preventing Drift

-As mentioned in your requirements, the API prevents drift between what the framework considers a grid's core and what your mod thinks it is. **Always use `GetGridCore()` to determine a grid's active core** instead of trying to find core beacons manually.
+The API prevents drift between what the framework considers a grid's core and what your mod thinks it is. **Always use `GetGridCore()` to determine a grid's active core** instead of trying to find core beacons manually.

 Example:
 ```csharp